forlond/phpunit-testing-tools/docs/symfony_form.md

 ;
 ```

-### parameters

-Use the method `parameters` to indicate the paratemers for the current form error.
+---

 ```php
 public function parameters(Constraint|array $value): self
 ```

+Use the method `parameters` to indicate the paratemers for the current form error.

 Example: Assert the error parameters.